Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

-In this section, we describe in detail the steps of the learning algorithm and prove that, given an ordered sentence $\bm{X}\,{=}\,(X_1,\dots,X_d)$ generated from the varying-tree RHM in the asymptotic vocabulary size limit ($v\to\infty$ with $m_s=f_s v^{s-1}$ for $s\,{=}\,1,2$) and in the globally unambiguous phase ($f_2, f_3\,{<}\,f_c$), it infers the root label $X^{(0)}=\alpha(X)$.
-The proof is based on the behavior of the various contributions to root-to-pair and root-to-triple covariances in the asymptotic limit.
-Many of this contributions are indeed negligible in the limit, which results in the possibility to isolate the contributions of the individual rules, thus inferring the generative model layer by layer.
-Throughout most of this section, we assume knowledge of the exact moments of the data distribution.
-We will discuss convergence of the empirical moments and sample complexity in~\autoref{app:sample-complexity}.
+In this section, we prove that, in the asymptotic vocabulary size limit ($v\to\infty$ with $m_s=f_s v^{s-1}$ for $s\,{=}\,1,2$), ~\autoref{alg:iterative-clustering} infers the rules of a varying-tree RHM using root-to-pair and root-to-triple covariances.
+The proof is based on the analysis of the various contributions to root-to-pair and root-to-triple covariances in the asymptotic limit.
+Many of these contributions are indeed negligible in the limit, which allows us to isolate the contributions of the individual rules and thus infer the generative model layer by layer.
+Throughout this section, we assume knowledge of the exact moments of the data distribution.

-\subsection{Preliminary: Asymptotic rules statistics, marginal distributions of terminal/nonterminal symbols and covariance with the root}
+\paragraph{Notation:} We denote a single instance of the Varying-Tree RHM, corresponding to a specific choice of production rules, with $\mathcal G$, and identify expectations with respect to the associated probability distribution with a subscript ($\probg{.}$, $\expecg{.}$, $\covg{.}$).
+With no subscript, $\prob{.}$, $\expec{.}$, $\var{.}$ and $\cov{.}$ denote averages over draws of the random rules (i.e., the draw of the specific Varying-Tree RHM instance $\mathcal G$).